Forensic entomology: Modern techniques

 Many new techniques have been developed and are used in order to more accurately gather evidence, or reevaluate old information.
 The use of these newly developed techniques and evaluations have become relevant in litigation and appeals.
 Forensic entomology not only uses arthropod biology, but it pulls from other sciences, introducing fields like chemistry and genetics, exploiting their inherent synergy through the use of DNA in forensic entomology.
+In order to improve the precision and dependability of insect-based evidence analysis, forensic entomologists nowadays use a variety of cutting-edge technologies, such as stable isotope analysis and DNA analysis.
+These methods have broadened the field of forensic entomology by making it possible to identify insect species more precisely, pinpoint their geographic origins, and draw important conclusions about the circumstances surrounding a death.
+Some of the most important contemporary forensic entomology techniques are examined in this section along with how they are applied to criminal investigations.